 Low-flow showers are installed in the PE area.

-Juan Lopez -- Former Tutee, Now Tutor in the Student Success Center
+Juan Lopez: Tutee Now Tutor in the Student Success Center

-Juan Lopez didn't realize he could help other students learn.
-When he first started at De Anza, he sought out help himself.
+Juan Lopez never thought he could help other students learn.
+When he first started at De Anza, he needed help himself.

 After his family emigrated from Mexico, Lopez began learning English by reading comic books at his local library.
 He graduated from Independence High in 2010 and immediately started working.
 After a couple years, he realized he wanted to go back to school.